Spring Cloud Tutorials – Introduction to Spring Cloud Config Server

 }

-In addition to the application specific configuration files like catalogservice.properties, orderservice.properties, you can create application.properties file to contain common configuration properties for all applications.
-As you might have guessed you can have profile specific files like application-dev.properties, application-prod.properties.
+In addition to the application-specific configuration files like catalogservice.properties and orderservice.properties, you can create an application.properties file to contain common configuration properties for all applications.
+As you might have guessed, you can have profile-specific files like application-dev.properties, application-prod.properties.

-Suppose you have application.properties file in config-repo with the following properties:
+Suppose you have an application.properties file in config-repo with the following properties:

 message=helloworld